Tips & Tools to Grow Forward

 The 3 most important words relating to time management are Narrow Your Focus!
 Make the shift from doing many things well to doing fewer things with greater excellence.
 What must you stop doing to ensure that you complete your priorities every day?

-Take my Time Management Rockstar Assessment
+Take my Time Management Assessment

 Self-affirmations help you blast away the self-condemning messages you tell yourself in your head.
 Here are some examples to repeat often in order to replace the bad with the good; customize specifically to combat your negative thinking–to what you need to empower yourself: “I will take my next step in that area.”
 “I will speak only positively about others and myself.”
 “I will stay in my strength zone, yet be willing to leave my comfort zone.”
 “My creativity will shine.”